exasol/row-level-security/doc/user_guide/user_guide.md

 RLS protects individual rows inside selected tables.
 Tables inside an Exasol RLS Virtual Schema can either be RLS-protected or public.
 In a public table all users who can access the Virtual Schema can see the data inside the table.

 On the lowest level RLS protects data per row (aka. dataset).
-To determine whether or not a user is allow to read a row, RLS checks the existence and contents of special system columns in that table.
+To determine whether or not a user is allowed to read a row, RLS checks the existence and contents of special system columns in that table.
 In the following section we discuss the details.

 ## Administering Row Protection